For nearly a century, the veterinary laboratory at

 as well as our neighbours, stands to benefit from the veterinary research

-The ARC-OVI has now, as in the past, a high profile
+The ARC-OVR has now, as in the past, a high profile

 internationally.
 It has OIE collaborating centres for 7 diseases (African horse